 We have to learn about sharing, about empathy, about compassion, about compromise, about giving up this to get that, about delayed gratification, about sacrifice, and self-denial, and self-surrender.
 We also have to learn about self-assertion, and self-reliance, and self-direction, and self-protection.
-We have to learn how to take care of ourselves at the expense of others, and how to take care of others at the expense of ourselves.
+We have to lean how to take care of ourselves at the expense of others, and how to take care of others at the expense of ourselves.
 How much for me, how much for you?
 Where do we draw the line?

 Fraser Snowden said, “The only true philosophical question is ‘Where do you draw the line?’”
 Who is to say?
-We do.
+We are.
 There is no one here but us.
 We decide.
 We choose.
 We say—with everything on the line.
 How do we know?
 We don’t know.
 But.
 It is our call to make.
-We bear the weight of our decision throughout our lives, perhaps throughout eternity.
+We bear the weight of our decision throughout our lives, perhaps eternity.
 How much for me?
 How much for you?
 How much for us?
 How much for them?

 Sometimes we will sacrifice ourselves for the sake of others, and sometimes we will sacrifice others for the sake of ourselves.
 On the basis of what?
 Maybe, on the basis of nothing more substantial than our mood of the moment.
 Maybe it just hasn’t been our turn for a while.
 Maybe it’s nothing more reliable than that.